-These buildings are considered in-game spaces at all times; if you decide to sleep in one of them, you could be attacked by enemies or assassins even after you have gone to bed.
+All other spaces, including all the various tents and "buildings" set up in the game area, are incharacter spaces at all times.
+If you decide to sleep in one of those tents or "buildings," you could be attacked by enemies or assassins even after you have gone to bed.
 It is therefore wise to hire a guard, use in-character traps or locks, or at least develop a plan in case of unexpected attacks-some players even go so far as to design and wear in-character pajamas while keeping boffer weapons under their pillows.
 Exhausting though it may be, such dedication to immersion can also be exhilarating.